S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Coordination**: The process of enabling individuals or groups to collaborate effectively across different domains to achieve shared objectives.
 **Delegatee**: An individual or group accepting accountability for a domain delegated to them.
 **Delegator**: An individual or group delegating a domain to other(s) to be accountable for.
-**Deliverable**: A product, service, raw material, experience or transformation, provided as a result of an agreement.

 ---